Haters, hate speech, phobia and morality - Everyone can fall. Everyone can be raised.

 Redemption and Respect

-Rather than adopting an attitude of condemnation, we are called to something greater.
+Rather than adopting an attitude of immediately "phobizing" and condemning those we disagree with, we are called to something greater.
 The biblical perspective reminds us that all have sinned and fall short of the glory of God (Romans 3:23).
-If we truly believe in redemption—that no one is beyond saving—then our approach to both speech and justice will reflect that belief.
-Just as we advocate for grace and rehabilitation for those who have done wrong, we must extend that same grace to those who hold views we oppose.
+If we believe redemption is real - that no one is beyond saving—then our approach to both speech and justice will reflect it.
+We can advocate for grace and rehabilitation for those who have done wrong.
+And much more, we need to extend that same grace to those who hold views we oppose.

 This does not mean passivity in the face of harmful ideologies - which are in and of themselves a threat to the right of speaking and diverging.
 In faith we respond with engagement, persuasion, and—above all—love.
 We do not win battles of ideas by force but by conviction.